WHAT HAPPENS IF A LAW SUIT IS FILED AGAINST YOU?

 CAN A PA CONSTABLE OR SHERIFF SELL YOUR HOUSEHOLD GOODS TO COLLECT UPON A JUDGMENT?

-Yes, some creditors are mean enough to do that.
+Yes.
 Here's how it works.
 The sheriff comes to your home and levies upon (makes a list of) your personal property.
 The law requires that you let the officer in, but ask for identification first.
 You cannot hide, move, sell, or give away the levied items.
 If you threaten to do so, the officer will feel that he has a legal duty to take your stuff that day and put it in storage to keep it safe until the day of the sale.
 The officer will give you copy of the levy and will give you notice of when the sale will be held.
 If you ever receive notice that a constable or sheriff plans to sell something, you can call NLSA.
-They may be able to help you file a bankruptcy to stop the sale.
+They may be able to help you stop the sale.